-- Cheating, plagiarism or other forms of academic dishonesty. - Forgery, alteration, or misuse of school documents, records, or identification or knowingly furnishing false information to the school or any of its faculty or staff. - Forgery or identity theft including but not limited to alteration or illegal usage of school documents, student records, and/or admissions applications. - Misrepresenting or falsely using student identification including misuse of Photo ID cards or posing as another individual. - Conduct reflecting discredit on the professional ethical standards of the school. - Harassment of any kind including, but not limited to, threats and sexual harassment. - Physical abuse on or off campus of the person or property of any member of the campus community. - Possession or usage of fireworks, explosives, dangerous chemicals or deadly weapons on school property or at a school-sponsored function. - Abusive behavior including the use of profanity directed toward staff, faculty, students, quests or visitors. - Obscene, lewd, or indecent behavior on campus or at a school-sponsored function. - Hazing or false imprisonment. - Possessing, distributing, manufacturing, or using illegal drugs or misusing legal pharmaceutical drugs on campus or at a school-sponsored event. - Defacement, vandalism, tagging or using graffiti on campus buildings or property. - Engaging in arson, blocking emergency exits, or falsely activating the fire alarm system. - Breaking into or unauthorized use of any campus facility or building. - Theft of school property, or assisting in storing or knowingly using stolen school property, as well as the non-return of school-owned equipment. - Misuse of the computer system including hacking into academic or student records, or knowingly sending computer bugs or viruses electronically. - Disruption of the educational process, administrative process, or other schoolsponsored event. - Refusal to follow instructions given by school personnel that results or may result in bodily harm to oneself, other students, faculty or staff; including but not limited to emergency evacuation and requests to disassemble and vacate premises. - Violation of any published school rules and regulations now or later in effect.
+- Cheating, plagiarism or other forms of academic dishonesty. - Providing student account and login information to another individual and/or permitting another individual to sign into the LMS using the student's account and login information. - Forgery, alteration, or misuse of school documents, records, or identification or knowingly furnishing false information to the school or any of its faculty or staff. - Forgery or identity theft including but not limited to alteration or illegal usage of school documents, student records, and/or admissions applications. - Misrepresenting or falsely using student identification including misuse of Photo ID cards or posing as another individual. - Conduct reflecting discredit on the professional ethical standards of the school. - Harassment of any kind including, but not limited to, threats and sexual harassment. - Physical abuse on or off campus of the person or property of any member of the campus community. - Possession or usage of fireworks, explosives, dangerous chemicals or deadly weapons on school property or at a school-sponsored function. - Abusive behavior including the use of profanity directed toward staff, faculty, students, quests or visitors. - Obscene, lewd, or indecent behavior on campus or at a school-sponsored function or in the LMS or online community. - Hazing or false imprisonment. - Possessing, distributing, manufacturing, or using illegal drugs or misusing legal pharmaceutical drugs on campus or at a school-sponsored event. - Defacement, vandalism, tagging or using graffiti on campus buildings or property. - Engaging in arson, blocking emergency exits, or falsely activating the fire alarm system. - Breaking into or unauthorized use of any campus facility or building. - Theft of school property, or assisting in storing or knowingly using stolen school property, as well as the non-return of school-owned equipment. - Misuse of the computer system including hacking into academic or student records, or knowingly sending computer bugs or viruses electronically. - Disruption of the educational process, administrative process, or other schoolsponsored event. - Refusal to follow instructions given by school personnel that results or may result in bodily harm to oneself, other students, faculty or staff; including but not limited to emergency evacuation and requests to disassemble and vacate premises. - Violation of any published school rules and regulations now or later in effect.